radbahi/UdemyProShop/README.md

-The Udemy Pro Shop is a project I made following along Brad Traversy's tutorial on an e-commerce MERN app found in https://www.udemy.com/share/103Cb6AEIfcVZSRHkB/.

 The app is a mock e-commerce website where you are able to "purchase" various gadgets.
 Users are able to:
 - Create/edit their account and view their order history
 - Browse or search the website for items